Why is van insulation important?

 We opted to install a vapour barrier, using Reflectix as this final layer before installing the walls.

-Pros and cons of a vapour barrier in a van
+Do you need a vapor barrier in a van conversion?

-Using a vapour barrier will stop the generated moisture from living in a van from contact with the metal van walls which can lead to rust.
+Using a vapour barrier in theory will stop the generated moisture from living in a van from contact with the metal van walls which can lead to rust.

 The argument against it is that getting moisture behind the walls is inevitable in a van, and once water gets behind the vapour barrier it will not be able to escape.
 Therefore the vapour barrier does potentially more harm than good.